animaone/macrosilicon_reverse_engineering_journey/README.md

 ### warning!
 Don't install this .apk file if you don't know what you are doing.
-I am absolutelly NOT SURE if it is from official sources!
+I am absolutely NOT SURE if it is from official sources!